 - Avoid using Canned vegetables as they have high sodium content.
 It can cause blood pressure issues.

 - Vegetables cooked with high content of butter or cheese or sauce should be avoided.

-Example: A diabetic patient should avoid Sweet potato, Colocasia, Yam, processed and canned vegetables.
+Example: A diabetic patient should avoid Sweet potato, Colocasia, and Yam, processed and canned vegetables.

 List of Best Vegetables for Diabetes Management

 Vegetables help in both blood sugar management and in long-term diabetes management.
 Thus, if you are diabetic increase your vegetable portion of the diet and reduce carbs consumption elsewhere.
 But what vegetables are good for diabetics?
 Here is the list of Vegetables good for diabetes control and management.